 On the one hand, the Biden administration requires healthcare workers to be vaccinated against COVID-19 if they work in a center that receives federal money.
 The Supreme Court upheld that requirement last week.
 On the other hand, the Republican governor of Florida, Ron DeSantis, who called the policy of the Biden administration, I quote, madness.
 In November, it signed a state law prohibiting employers from requiring COVID vaccines unless they offer extensive exemptions.

 So what are Florida hospitals supposed to do?
-The hospital chain Ascension announced a mandate over the summer, only to reverse policy in Florida following the November change in state law.
-Hospitals that do not comply face fines or even program termination, according to CMS, although sanctions will not begin until March 30 if hospitals are working to achieve compliance.
+Hospitals that don't comply face fines or even program termination, according to CMS, although sanctions won't begin until March 30 if hospitals are working to achieve compliance Hospital chain Ascension announced a mandate over the summer, just to reverse policy in Florida following the change in state law in November.